particle-iot/docs/src/content/tutorials/device-os/cloud-communication.md

 ## Variable

 - Variables allow the cloud to call one device and ask for a value
-- Variable data is limited to 622 bytes of UTF-8 characters
+- Variable data is limited to 622 to 1024 bytes of UTF-8 characters; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits)
 - You can have up to 20 variables per device
 - A variable can contain multiple values if encoded (comma separated values, JSON, etc.)
 - Variables only work when the device is online and breathing cyan